vektor-inc/lightning-ja-demo/wordpress/wp-content/plugins/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 3.2.2 (2018-04-13) =
+* The "Admin bar" option shows the link in the post edit screen too, so you can use the plugin with Gutenberg enabled
+* Option for "Slug" not set by default on new installations
+* Better display of icon in the Admin bar on small screens

 = 3.2.1 (2017-11-25) =
 * Fixing some issues of the 3.* trunk before major redesign